cypress-io/cypress/README.md

 * If you need webpack 2 or 3 support, use `@cypress/webpack-preprocessor` 1.x
 * If you need Babel 6 support, use `@cypress/webpack-preprocessor` <= 2.x

-This plugin (and all Cypress plugins) run in Cypress's own version of Node.
-If you require npm packages or your own code into the pluginsFile, they needs to be compatible with [the version of Node that Cypress uses]((https://github.com/cypress-io/cypress/blob/develop/.node-version)).
+By default, this plugin (and all Cypress plugins) run in the Node version that is bundled with Cypress.
+Alternatively, you can use the Node found on your system by setting [nodeVersion: system](https://on.cypress.io/configuration#Node-version) configuration option.
+A common use case for using the system Node are native dependencies like `node-sass`.

 ## Usage